 In addition to the Teaching Conference, you may enter up to two Festival individual/solo contests and may compete in the group contests.

-You should prepare a 12- to 15-minute challenge from God’s Word designed for a target audience of ladies.
-The lesson will be evaluated on the basis of content and delivery.
+You should prepare a 10- to 12-minute expository challenge from God’s Word designed for a target audience of young adult ladies.
+The lesson will be primarily evaluated on the basis of your ability to effectively exposit and apply the passage, all of which can be enhanced through effective delivery.

 You will benefit from the following: